 Theme 5: Protect and enhance our natural environment Action Timeframe Cost Budget Source Delivery complexity Responsible Deliverable 5.1 Finalise and implement the Urban Forest Strategy.
-June 2025 Medium Existing operational budget Medium Urban Strategy Deliverables: - Finalise the Bayside Urban Forest Strategy for adoption by Council by June 2021 Investigate opportunities for increasing trees and vegetation on public and private land.
+June 2025 Medium Existing operational budget Medium Urban Strategy Deliverables: - Finalise the Bayside Urban Forest Strategy for adoption by Council - Investigate opportunities for increasing trees and vegetation on public and private land Continue to implement the Urban Forest Strategy.
 Outcome: The Urban Forest Strategy is implemented, responding to Climate Emergency by: reducing Urban Heat Island impact; increasing tree canopy cover; and strengthening biodiversity and habitat.
 5.2 Implement the Biodiversity Action Plan.
-June 2025 High Existing operational and capital budgets Medium Open Space Deliverables: See Biodiversity Action Plan.
+June 2025 High Existing operational and capital budgets Medium Open Space Deliverable: Continue to implement the Biodiversity Action Plan in response to the Climate Emergency.
 Outcome: The Biodiversity Action Plan is implemented, responding to the Climate Emergency by: reducing Urban Heat Island impact; increasing tree canopy cover; and strengthening biodiversity and habitat.
 5.3 Accelerate review of the Integrated Water Management Plan and implement to address climate change impacts.
-June 2025 High Existing and future capital budgets Medium Environmental Sustainability, City Assets & Projects Deliverable: Build on 'Climate Emergency Action Plan Gaps and Opportunities Report' to review and update Integrated Water Management Plan by June 2021.
+June 2025 High Existing and future capital budgets Medium Environmental Sustainability, City Assets & Projects Deliverables: Build on 'Climate Emergency Action Plan Gaps and Opportunities Report' to review and update Integrated Water Management Plan.
 Outcome: The Integrated Water Management Plan is implemented, responding to the Climate Emergency by addressing: supporting biodiversity and habitat through healthier waterways and reduced pollutants in the bay; managing water resources more efficiently; using water in the landscape to improve climate resilience.

 Action Timeframe Cost Budget Source Delivery complexity Responsible Deliverable 5.4 Update and implement the Coastal and Marine Management Plan and related plans considering outcomes from the Port Phillip Bay Coastal Hazard Assessment, to address issues such as coastal erosion.
-June 2025 High Existing operational budget High Open Space Deliverables: - The Coastal and Marine Management Plan is updated in response to outcomes from the Port Phillip Bay Coastal Hazard Assessment by June 2022 The Biodiversity Action Plan is updated in response to outcomes from the Port Phillip Bay Coastal Hazard Assessment by June 2022.
-Outcomes: - The Coastal and Marine Management Plan and Biodiversity Plan are updated in response to the Climate Emergency by June 2022 Capital projects in future foreshore masterplan developments are guided by the Port Phillip Bay Coastal Hazard Assessment.
-5.5 Review and update the Open Space Strategy in response to the Climate Emergency.
-June 2022 Low Existing operational budget High Open Space Deliverable: Build on 'Climate Emergency Action Plan Gaps and Opportunities Report' to review and update Open Space Strategy by June 2022.
+June 2025 High Existing operational budget High Open Space Deliverables: - The Coastal and Marine Management Plan is updated in response to outcomes from the Port Phillip Bay Coastal Hazard Assessment The Biodiversity Action Plan is updated in response to outcomes from the Port Phillip Bay Coastal Hazard Assessment.
+Outcomes: - The Coastal and Marine Management Plan and Biodiversity Plan are updated in response to the Climate Emergency Capital projects in future foreshore masterplan developments are guided by the Port Phillip Bay Coastal Hazard Assessment.
+5.5 Accelerate review and update the Open Space Strategy in response to the Climate Emergency.
+June 2024 Low Existing operational budget High Open Space Deliverable: Build on 'Climate Emergency Action Plan Gaps and Opportunities Report' to review and update Open Space Strategy.
 Outcome: Open space in Bayside is more resilient to the impacts of climate change.
 5.6 Review and update the Street and Park Tree Management Policy to ensure mature trees managed by Council are regularly checked for health and potential safety hazards (e.g. shedding of limbs due to dry or stormy conditions) by qualified specialists.
-June 2021 Low Existing operational budget Medium Open Space Outcome: Increased tree canopy cover.
+June 2023 Low Existing operational budget Medium Open Space Outcome: Increased tree canopy cover.
 5.7 All planting and landscape renewal plans in Council open space consider hardiness and adaptability of species in the context of climate change risks.
 Ongoing Low (cumulative) Existing operational budget Low Open Space, Urban Strategy Outcome: Open space in Bayside is more resilient to the impacts of climate change.
-5.8 Support local food production across the municipality.5.9 Advocacy relating to the natural experience.
-Ongoing Low (cumulative) Existing operational budget Medium Environmental Sustainability Deliverable: Review and update the Community Garden Policy by June 2021.
-Outcome: Increased capacity for local food production.
+5.8 Investigate the opportunity to measure, protect and improve Bayside's capacity to absorb carbon.
+December 2023 Low Existing operational budget Low Environmental Sustainability, Open Space Outcome: Open space in Bayside is more resilient to the impacts of climate change.